 Families interested in Stern MASS typically apply during the applicant's 8th grade year.
 The student application deadline varies annually.
 The deadline for applications to be included in the enrollment lottery for the 2022-2023 school year is February 11, 2022, at 11:00 pm.
 If by the posted lottery deadline, the number of students applying for admission exceeds the capacity of the school enrollment, except for existing students of the school, siblings of those students, and employee's children, enrollment is determined by a public random drawing of all applications submitted for seats available and to establish the order of students on a waiting list.
 Should the applications received at the time of the deadline not exceed space available, all applicants are accepted for enrollment.

 Once the enrollment capacity is reached, as vacancies occur spaces are filled from the waiting list by grade level, on a first come, first served basis by the date the application was received, unless there is a lottery.
 If there is a lottery, spaces that come available are filled first by applicants with a currently enrolled sibling, then by children by current employees, then by the order the application is drawn for applicants residing within Los Angeles Unified School District boundaries, and then by the order the application is drawn for applicants residing outside of LAUSD boundaries.
 In this instance, parents are contacted by email and/or text messaging by designated office staff.
 Parents have 5 days to respond in person or by phone to the designated contact person.
-Additional information regarding the Lottery and Waitlist may be found here.
+Frequently Asked Questions about the Lottery and Waitlist may be found here.

 Transportation is the parental responsibility for families who choose to attend Stern MASS.
 Stern MASS does not provide transportation for students from home to school or school to home, except in instances of compliance with the American with Disabilities Act and the McKinney-Vento Act with regard to providing transportation to eligible students.
 Stern MASS also has a potential responsibility to provide transportation to eligible students pursuant to the Individuals with Disabilities Education Act (IDEA).
 For extracurricular activities, such as field trips, the school contracts for transportation with a licensed contractor.